andermoran/AngularAdvice/README.md

 > You then also need to add the import from  `@angular/forms` in the app.module.ts file:
 >
 > `import { FormsModule } from '@angular/forms';`
-- With two-way databinding, information is sent in *both* directions instead of only one
+- With two-way data binding, information is sent in *both* directions instead of only one
 #### [Example](https://stackblitz.com/edit/angular-pkgmpx)
 > *Note: ngModel is a directive but you don't need to know what that is right now*